pandeyshivam-debug/recipe-finder-react/README.md

 # Recipe Finder React

-A sleek, responsive web application for discovering recipes based on ingredients you have!
-Built with React, this project helps users find new meal ideas, explore cuisines, and manage their favorite recipes with ease.
+A  a beautiful and functional web application where users can search for recipes, view details, and save their favorites.

 ## Features